 “Not you.
 Just a troll on the forums.”

 “Takes one to know one.”
 Her eyes rolled.

-He smirked, looking at her.
+He looked at her square on.
 “I agree.”

 Her tongue poked out for a second.
 “Anyway, what’s the plan now?
 I think we should start building a house.”